hugo-nicolas/LEModeler/README.md

 Make sure to update the following elements accordingly:
 - the path to Rhino,
-- the version of Rhino (e.g. from Rhino X to Rhino 7),
+- the version of Rhino (e.g., from Rhino X to Rhino 7),
 - the path to the current folder (the LEModeler folder).

 #